 A few miles north, find outdoor fun at Chestnut Ridge Park, where folks fly down the restored toboggan chutes on wooden toboggans, cross-country ski and snowshoe.
 There are also designated snowmobile trails.

 Of course you should taste the famous chicken wings at Buffalo's Anchor Bar, where they were invented, but don't miss the other local specialty.
-Try a "beef on a weck" at Schwabl's.
-They've been piling the roast beef high on their special rolls since1942 at their current location just east of Buffalo.
-And they know what they're doing: The Schwabl family's been in the food business since 1837!
+Try a "beef on a weck" from the originator of this tasty sandwich at the Roesche family's Charlie the Butcher's since 1914, or at the popular Schwabl's.
+You can't go wrong with either choice as they've been piling the roast beef high on their special rolls for decades at multiple locations around Buffalo.

 See one of the world's finest collections of modern and contemporary art at the historic Albright-Knox Art Gallery.